 12.1.
-Elements.
+Defining equations and elements in the field.

 The situation here is of course more difficult.
 First of all, remembering what we did with elliptic curves, we need to initialize data linked to our base number field, with something more serious than quadgen.
 For example assume that we want to work in the number field K defined by one of the roots of the equation $x^4 + 24x^2 + 585x + 1791 = 0$.
 This is done by typing nf = nfinit(T) '''